 How the UK Group manages its tax risks

 The UK Group’s on-going approach to UK tax risk management and governance is based on the principles of reasonable care and materiality.
 The UK Group maintains on-going application of tax governance with internal controls in order to substantially reduce tax risk to an acceptable level.
 As part of this governance, the UK Group maintains a tax risk register and the materiality of each tax risk is assessed based on potential impact on the Group.
+The Finance management of the UK Group will supervise the process of handling this tax risk register – ensuring proper attention from MHI Vestas Group management.

 The UK Group’s attitude to tax planning